SiarheiKanavalchykEPAM/copilot/ReadMe.md

         - the final attempt requires less 1 hour to build the working solution.

 ### Subtask 2: Implement the basic data models and database schema
-Time spent on this subtask: [insert time here]
+Time spent on this subtask: 4h
-Comments:
+Comments: Very helpful in the recurring operations, but from time to time can make it differently (sor example differently impelemtns same method in repository).
+Also need to review the resulted code in order to fix some wrong property names (BookID instead of BookId) and can generate redundant fields

 ### Subtask 3: Implement authentication for application
 Time spent on this subtask: [insert time here]